Built-ins#

 key

-- __iter__() Iterator[T_co] #
+- __iter__() Iterator[T_co]#

 Return an iterator over the values of the matrix in row-major order

-- __reversed__() Iterator[T_co] #
+- __reversed__() Iterator[T_co]#

 Return an iterator over the values of the matrix in reverse row-major order

-- __contains__(value: object) bool #
+- __contains__(value: object) bool#

 Return true if the matrix contains

-, otherwise false
+value, otherwise false

-- final __deepcopy__(memo=None) Self #
+- final __deepcopy__(memo=None) Self#

 Return the matrix

-- final __copy__() Self #
+- final __copy__() Self#

 Return the matrix